 For a longer trip to Kirkby Lonsdale, there are plenty of other pretty towns and villages to visit nearby and country walks to explore.

 If my husband and I are planning a romantic weekend away, we always head to the Cotswolds.
 We normally end up in the beautiful village of Bibury, set on the banks of the River Coln and just a 2-hour drive from London.

-The beauty of this place is that there really is little to do apart from just enjoy each other’s company.
+The beauty of this place is that there really is little to do apart from just enjoying each other’s company.
 You can take a walk along the river, explore the delightful rows of Arlington Row Weavers Cottages, some of the most photographed houses in the UK, or discover other local villages such as Burford and Stow-on-the-Wold.

-I highly recommend staying at the Swan Hotel, a former Cotswold Coaching Inn, the food is amazing and the rooms are complete with Moulton Brown toiletries and roll top baths.
+I highly recommend staying at the Swan Hotel, a former Cotswold Coaching Inn, the food is amazing and the rooms are complete with Moulton Brown toiletries and roll-top baths.
 For the ultimate romantic experience, splurge on one of their garden cottages with hot tubs in the secluded gardens.

 We actually find Bibury so romantic, we married there ten years ago!

 Snowdonia National Park is a great romantic destination for outdoor lovers.
 You can stay at a lovely bell tent in Dinas Caravan Park and Camping.
 This glamping experience will bring you closer to your other half!
 You will have your own wood-fired hot tub, which is perfect for stargazing in the evening over a bottle of wine.
 During the day several hiking routes await you, ready to be explored.